2022 The Hundred season

 The 2022 The Hundred season was the second season of The Hundred, a professional franchise 100-ball cricket tournament involving eight men's and women's teams located in major cities across United Kingdom.

-The competition's first season was impacted by the COVID-19 pandemic and faced strong opposition from traditional cricket fans.
-Despite this, more than 500,000 tickets were sold during the first year and the competition was seen as a major boost for the women's game.

-The Hundred's organisers hoped that more overseas players would be able to take part in this second season due to the relaxation of lockdown restrictions as the pandemic receded.

-Salaries for male players increased by 25% on the previous year, with each team allowed to spend up to £1m on wages for the month-long contest.
-Pay for female players have been more than doubled on the previous year, with each team given £250,000 to spend on salaries.

 The women's Oval Invincibles defended their 2021 title, while the men's Trent Rockets won the trophy for the first time.

-Teams
+Teams and venues

 The eight teams that competed in the 2021 season returned for a second year.